-The Company's portfolio of quoted investments makes up 99.3% of the Company's total assets by value and is one of the key drivers of results.
-We do not consider these investments to be at a high risk of significant misstatement, or to be subject to requiring a significant level of judgement because they comprise liquid, listed investments.
-However, due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing the audit.
+The Company's portfolio of investments make up 99% (2018: 99%) of the total assets (by value) and are considered to be the key driver of operations and performance results.
+We do not consider investments to be a high risk of significant misstatement, or to be subject to a significant level of judgement, because they comprise liquid, quoted investments.
+However, due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.

-- Our response: Our procedures included: - Tests of detail: Agreeing the valuation of 100% of quoted investments in the portfolio to externally quoted prices; and - Enquiry of custodians: Agreeing 100% of investment holdings in the portfolio to independently received third party confirmations from investment custodian. - Our Results: We found the carrying value of quoted investments to be acceptable (2017: acceptable).
+- Our response: Our procedures included: - Tests of detail: Agreeing the valuation of 100% of investments in the portfolio to externally quoted prices; and

-3. Our application of materiality and an overview of the scope of our audit Materiality for the financial statements as a whole was set at £15.5 million (2017: £17.4 million), determined with reference to a benchmark of total assets, of which it represents 1% (2017: 1%).
+- Enquiry of custodians: Agreeing 100% of the investment holdings in the portfolio to independently received third party confirmations from investment custodians. - Our Results: We found the carrying amount of quoted investments to be acceptable (2018: acceptable). - 3.
+Our application of materiality and an overview of the scope of our audit Materiality for the financial statements as a whole was set at £16.3 million (2018: £15.5 million), determined with reference to a benchmark of total assets, of which it represents 1.08% (2018: 1.00%).

-In addition, we applied a materiality of £1.92 million (2017: £1.86 million) to income from investments excluding unrealised gains and losses; investment management fees and finance cost of borrowings for which we believe misstatements of lesser amounts than materiality for the financial statement as a whole could reasonably be expected to influence the Company's members assessment of the financial performance of the Company.
+In addition, we applied a materiality of £2.03 million (2018: £1.92 million) to income from investments excluding unrealised gains and losses; investment management fees and finance cost of borrowings for which we believe misstatements of lesser amounts than materiality for the financial statement as a whole could reasonably be expected to influence the Company's members assessment of the financial performance of the Company.

-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.77 million (2017: £0.87 million); any corrected or uncorrected identified misstatements exceeding £96,000 (2017: £93,000) to income from investments excluding unrealised gains and losses; investment management fees; and finance cost of borrowings; and in addition to other identified misstatements that warranted reporting on gualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.82 million (2018: £0.77 million); any corrected or uncorrected identified misstatements exceeding £101,000 (2018: £96,000) to income from investments excluding unrealised gains and losses; investment management fees; and finance cost of borrowings in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the company was undertaken to the materiality level specified above and was performed at the offices of The Bank of New York London Branch.
+Our audit of the Company was undertaken to the materiality level specified above and was all performed at KPMG's office in London.